-Each subject is split into 4 criterion (A, B, C and D) and students will be assessed at least twice against these criterion in the academic year.
-A grade is given out of eight for each of these criterion.
+Each subject is split into four criterion (A, B, C and D) and students will be assessed at least twice against these criteria in the academic year.
+A grade is given out of eight for each of these criteria.

-These four assessment criterion are added together to give a total out of 32.
+These four assessment criteria are added together to give a total out of 32.
 This total is converted into a single grade which is grade out of 7.
 The grade descriptors are given on the next page.

-Assessment and reporting cycle
+Assessment and reporting